-There are several signs that can tip you off to a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty sure sign that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just understand that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes are likely frozen.
+If you notice a water line covered in frost or any swelling within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
+While it may seem pretty easy to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
+If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indicator that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that lead to water damage.
+Remember, first things first – shut off your home’s water supply.
+Then, call a licensed plumber ASAP.
+While you are waiting on the plumber to come, start cleaning up the water with a mop, towels, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
+If the damage is serious, go ahead and give your insurance agent a call – a large number of homeowners insurance covers burst pipes that result in water damage.